 Change management is a strategy for handling transformation or transition in an organization.
-Organizational change can occur in any area of a business, including its processes, structure, objectives, culture, technologies, infrastructure, and more.
+Organizational change can occur in any business area, including its processes, structure, objectives, culture, technologies, infrastructure, etc.

 To execute a change initiative, you must have a strategy for guiding the process from start to finish.
-In other words, you should have a plan for implementing change, controlling it, and ensuring everyone adapt to it.
+In other words, you should have a plan for implementing change, controlling it, and ensuring everyone adapt.

 Change management can help you implement different types of organizational change.
 See the main types of organizational change below:

-Strategic transformational change is a major change that alters an organization's direction.
+Strategic transformational change is a significant change that alters an organization's direction.
 Usually launched by senior executives, transformational change requires lots of time and adjustments to complete.

-For instance, a company may change its mission statement or move into a new market.
+For instance, a company may change its mission statement or enter a new market.

-Structural changes are mostly triggered by mergers.
+Structural changes are triggered mainly by mergers.
 It results in a company having a new hierarchy or administrative procedures.

 As its name suggests, companies make remedial changes to fix existing issues.
 For instance, a company may need to alter its business process to turn its finances around.

 The people-centric change focuses on people, so you should handle it carefully.
-During this process, a company may alter employee roles and responsibilities, work from home policies, change its parental leave policies, or make fresh hires.
+During this process, a company may alter employee roles and responsibilities, work from home, change parental leave policies, or make fresh hires.

 The failure to adapt to change creates problems for businesses and may even cause them to restart the process.
 Such situations can be costly.